 Failure to cancel a reservation as outlined above will result in the forfeiture of the entire room deposit and pre-paid room rent.
-In the event the student's admission or enrollment is canceled for failure to meet the college's requirements for admission or readmission, the full deposit and pre-paid room rent will be refunded or transferred to another semester at the direction of the student.
+In the event the student's admission or enrollment is canceled for failure to meet the college's requirements for admission or re-admission, the full deposit and pre-paid room rent will be refunded or transferred to another semester at the direction of the student.
 Students who reside in the dormitories must also pay the Board plan.
-Room charges and the first payment for board must be made before entering the dormitory as a resident.
-Dormitory and cafeteria charges are subject to change without notice by action of the Board of Trustees.
+Room charges and the first payment for board must be made before entering the residence hall as a resident.
+Residence hall and cafeteria charges are subject to change without notice by action of the Board of Trustees.